 - End-of-life communication in the emergency department

-Ian has been a CAEP Member since 1978.
-He is a CAEP Board member, Chair of the CAEP Academic Section Executive, and a CJEM editor.
+Dr. Ian Stiell has been a CAEP Member since 1978.
+He is a CAEP Board member, Chair of the CAEP Academic Section Executive, and Acting CJEM Editor-in-Chief.
 He is a part of the CAEP Research Working Group, the CAEP Education Working Group, and the CAEP Leadership Working Group.
 He also provides expertise in the annual grant and abstract competitions, and was the Conference Chair at CAEP 2014 in Ottawa.
 Ian is the 2012 recipient of the CAEP President’s Award.
 His research work was recognized as one of the Plenary Presentations of the 2008 Research Awards (Multi-center Prospective Validation of the Canadian C-Spine Rule by ED Triage Nurses), 2003 Research Awards (Multicentre prospective validation of the Canadian CT Head Rule), 2002 Research Awards (Mulitcentre prospective validation of the Canadian C-Spine Rule), 2001 Research Awards (The role of clinical assessment in the evaluation of patients with potential cervical spine injury).

 Ian is Professor and Chair, Department of Emergency Medicine, University of Ottawa; Distinguished Professor and University Health Research Chair, University of Ottawa; Senior Scientist, Ottawa Hospital Research Institute; and Emergency Physician, The Ottawa Hospital.
 He is internationally recognized for his research in emergency medicine with a focus on the development of clinical decision rules and the conduct of clinical trials involving acutely ill and injured patients treated by prehospital services and in emergency departments.
 He is best known for the development of the Ottawa Ankle Rules and Canadian C-Spine Rule, and as the Principal Investigator for the landmark OPALS Studies for prehospital care.
 Dr. Stiell is the Principal Investigator for 1 of 3 Canadian sites in the Resuscitation Outcomes Consortium (ROC) which is funded by CIHR, NIH, HSFC, AHA, and National Defence Canada.
 Dr. Stiell is a Member of the Institute of Medicine of the U.S. National Academies of Science.